nxrotxm/nmap-network-scanning-project/README.md

 ### 📌 Description:

 - Default scan of nmap.
-- Performs a basic scan to find open ports.
+- Used to quickly identify open ports.
 - Scan top 1000 common ports and displays all open ports with running service with that port.

 ### 📷 Output: